 Focus on Four Specific XAI Techniques

 Experiments are being specifically limited to four post-hoc and local interpretability frameworks.
-Thus the research is only looking at explanations extracted from a trained model for individuals credit card fraud predictions.
+Thus, the research is only looking at explanations extracted from a trained model for individual credit card fraud predictions.
 This is done to focus on the ’business’ objectives of this paper, as elaborated in the Abstract, and in particular to build on related research papers by (Ribeiro, Singh, & Guestrin, 2016) and (Guidotti et al., 2019).

 Only Local Explanations Measured